roe/roe.github.io/_posts/2015-06-21-how-to-ship-in-five-years.markdown

 ---
 title: "How To Ship a Product in Only Five Years"
-description: the journey of Groe Game's first app
+description: the journey of Groe Games' first app
 date: 2015-06-21
 ---